 E. Opportunity Admissions Category Students who have not graduated from high school whose Composite Standard Score on the ACT places them at the 99th percentile using Oklahoma norms or whose combined Verbal and Mathematical score on the Scholastic Aptitude Test (SAT) places them at the 99th percentile using national norms may apply for full enrollment at a college or university of The Oklahoma State System of Higher Education.
 The college or university will determine admissibility based on test score, evaluation of the student's level of maturity and ability to function in the adult college environment, and whether the experience will be in the best interest of the student intellectually and socially.
 Proficiency assessments may be required before enrolling in certain courses.
-F. Cooperative Agreement Enrollment of Career Technology Center Students Eligible adult and high school students in approved cooperative programs may be co-enrolled and earn college credit for coursework taken at a Career Technology Center.
-Students must meet respective admission requirements for adult or high school students at both the Career Technology Center and the College.
-Students interested in learning more about college credit for courses taken at a Career Technology Center may contact the following offices: Tulsa Community College: Cooperative Alliance Coordinators (918) 595-7970 or (918) 595-7913 Tulsa Tech: Coordinator of College Relations (918) 828-5205 Central Tech: Cooperative Alliance Coordinator (918) 352-2551, ext.
-286 G. Undocumented Eligible High School Graduates (HB 1804 Title 70, Section 3242 [2007]) Students with undocumented immigration status must meet the requirements set forth by law to be eligible for enrollment in an institution of the Oklahoma State System of Higher Education.
+F. Undocumented Eligible High School Graduates (HB 1804 Title 70, Section 3242 [2007]) Students with undocumented immigration status must meet the requirements set forth by law to be eligible for enrollment in an institution of the Oklahoma State System of Higher Education.
 Students should contact any Enrollment Services Office for admissions criteria, procedures and the Affidavit of Intent form.
-H. Senior Citizens (Oklahoma Residents Age 65 or Older) Tuition waivers are available for Oklahoma residents age 65 or older who wish to audit a course.
+G. Senior Citizens (Oklahoma Residents Age 65 or Older) Tuition waivers are available for Oklahoma residents age 65 or older who wish to audit a course.
 Auditing of academic courses is contingent upon space available on the date the class begins.
 See section "Audit of Courses," in this same chapter for detailed procedures.
 Questions regarding this process should be directed to the Enrollment Services Office on the campus the student plans to attend.
-I. International Student Admissions Tulsa Community College is authorized under federal law to enroll international students.
+H. International Student Admissions Tulsa Community College is authorized under federal law to enroll international students.
 An international student is defined as "a student who is, or will be, in the U.S. on a student visa."
 At Tulsa Community College, this refers specifically to the student (F) visa.
 The International Student Service Office provides admission and support services to these students.
 International admission information is available from the International Student Services Office located on the Northeast Campus, by telephone at (918) 595-7478 or online at www.tulsacc.edu/iss.
-J. Admission of Students for Whom English is a Second Language All students for whom English is a second language shall be required to present evidence of proficiency in the English language prior to admission to a college or university of the State System, either as first-time students or by transfer from another college or university.
+I. Admission of Students for Whom English is a Second Language All students for whom English is a second language shall be required to present evidence of proficiency in the English language prior to admission to a college or university of the State System, either as first-time students or by transfer from another college or university.
 The intent of this policy is to admit into an institution only those students who have a reasonable chance of success based on their ability to comprehend and use spoken and written English.
-The following minimum standards shall be utilized by all State System institutions to determine English language proficiency: Students must either demonstrate their competency in English through a) passing the test as described or b) demonstrating proficiency through successfully completing the State Regents' high school core requirements in an English-speaking school or c) graduating from an English-speaking high school and demonstrating competency as described in "I.D.
-Removing High School Curricular Deficiencies".
-2. Applicants for first-time admission at the undergraduate level must present evidence of English language proficiency.
+The following minimum standards shall be utilized by all State System institutions to determine English language proficiency: - 1.
+Students must either demonstrate their competency in English through a) passing the test as described or b) demonstrating proficiency through successfully completing the State Regents' high school core requirements in an English-speaking school or c) graduating from an English-speaking high school and demonstrating competency as described in "I.D.
+Removing High School Curricular Deficiencies". - 2.
+Applicants for first-time admission at the undergraduate level must present evidence of English language proficiency.
 The Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) is used to satisfy the requirement.
-Applicants must attain at least a score of:

-- 500 on the traditional TOEFL, or

-- 173 on the computerized TOEFL version, or

-- 61 on the Internet based TOEFL version, or

-- a score of 6 on the IELTS.
+Applicants must attain at least a score of: - 500 on the traditional TOEFL, or - 173 on the computerized TOEFL version, or - 61 on the Internet based TOEFL version, or - a score of 6 on the IELTS.